-- (a) The Manager earns fees for acting as trustee and manager of the Fund as detailed in note 5.
-The management fees are disclosed in separate lines in the Statements of Comprehensive Income and Statements of Financial Position. - (b) Decisions about the purchase and sale of the Fund's portfolio securities are made by appointed Portfolio Managers of the Fund.
+- (a) The Manager earns management fees for acting as trustee and/or manager of the Fund as detailed in note 5.
+The Manager may also be entitled to earn an annual incentive fee based on the performance of the Fund as detailed in note 11.
+The management fees and incentive fees, as applicable, are disclosed in separate lines in the Statements of Comprehensive Income and Statements of Financial Position. - (b) Decisions about the purchase and sale of the Fund's portfolio securities are made by appointed Portfolio Managers of the Fund.
 Provided that the pricing, service and other terms are comparable to those offered by other dealers, a portion of the portfolio transactions may be executed for the Fund, by Scotia Capital Inc. In such cases, Scotia Capital will receive commissions from the Fund.
-Brokerage fees paid to Scotia Capital for the periods ended June 30, 2016 and 2015 are as follows:
+Brokerage fees paid to Scotia Capital for the periods ended June 30, 2017 and 2016 are as follows:

-Related Amounts Paid to Related Parties (\$000s)
+Amounts Paid to Related Parties (\$000s)

 June 30, June 30,

-Fund Name 2016 2015
+Fund Name 2017 2016

-Dynamic Alpha Performance Fund 10 97
+Dynamic Alpha Performance Fund - 10

-(c) Certain registered dealers, through which units of the Fund are distributed, are related parties to the Fund and the Manager.
-The Manager pays to these affiliates, out of its fees, distribution

-- and servicing fees based on the amount of assets held in the investor's account.
+- (c) Certain registered dealers through which units of the Fund are distributed are related parties to the Fund and the Manager.
+The Manager pays to these affiliates, out of its fees, distribution and servicing fees based on the amount of assets held in the investor's account.
 These fees are paid on the basis and at the same rates that the Manager pays to non-affiliated dealers. - (d) The Manager received approval from the Independent Review Committee to invest the Fund's overnight cash with Scotiabank with interest paid by Scotiabank to the Fund based on prevailing market rates.
-The interest earned by the Fund is disclosed in "Interest for distribution purposes" in the Statements of Comprehensive Income. - (e) Units held by the Manager in the Fund as at June 30, 2016 and 2015, are disclosed below:
+The interest earned by the Fund is included in "Interest for distribution purposes" in the Statements of Comprehensive Income. - (e) The Fund may invest in investment funds managed by the Manager or a related party, which are disclosed in the Schedule of Investment Portfolio for the Fund.
+These include Scotia